January 26, 2026

-After more than two years of war following Hamas’ October 7 massacre, a U.S.-brokered deal between Israel and Hamas marks the first phase of a potential end to the Gaza conflict.
-Announced by President Donald Trump on October 8 as part of his 20-point peace framework, the agreement includes the release of Israeli hostages, a limited Israeli troop withdrawal, and the exchange of nearly 2,000 Palestinian prisoners.
-Implementation began on October 10 with Israel’s partial withdrawal from Gaza, triggering a 72-hour timeline for Hamas to release all hostages.
+After more than two years of war following Hamas’ October 7 massacre, a U.S.-brokered deal between Israel and Hamas marked the first phase of a potential end to the Gaza conflict.
+Announced by President Donald Trump on October 8 as part of his 20-Point Peace Plan, the agreement included the release of Israeli hostages, a limited Israeli troop withdrawal, and the exchange of nearly 2,000 Palestinian prisoners.
+Implementation began on October 10 with Israel’s partial withdrawal, triggering a 72-hour timeline for Hamas to release all hostages.

 Who are the surviving Israeli hostages who are back in Israel?